Everyone loves money, isn’t it?

 A mutual fund is an investment instrument, basically a collection of stocks and/or bonds, managed by professionals of an asset management company.

-Investors will put their money in different types of mutual fund units depending on their risk appetite and duration of investment.
+Investors will put their money in different types of mutual fund units depending on their risk appetite and duration of the investment.

 There is no other way you can invest with reasonable diversification with an amount as low as ₹ 100 and even ₹ 50.
 SIP ( Systematic Investment Plans) of a lot of mutual funds allow min investment with just ₹ 100 and ₹ 500.